Pediatric liver (hepatic) tumors

 • Undifferentiated embryonal sarcoma of the liver, which usually occurs in children between age 5 and 10 years.

-• Infantile choriocarcinoma of the liver, which originates in the placenta and appears in a young infant’s liver.
+• Infantile choriocarcinoma of the liver which originates in the placenta and appears in a young infant’s liver.

-• Epithelioid hemangioendothelioma, a rare vascular cancer.
+• Epithelioid hemangioendothelioma is a rare vascular cancer.

 • Children with a liver malignancy usually have a painless mass or swelling in the abdomen.
 Some children have pain, nausea, vomiting and unexplained weight loss.